Dog breeding licences

 If you meet these conditions, as well as your license, you will receive a star rating (between one and five stars) for your business.
 The star rating you receive determines the length of time your license is for (between one and three years).

-See DEFRA: animal licensing guidance and select the guidance notes for the licence you are applying for.
+See Department for Environment, Food and Rural Affairs (DEFRA): animal licensing guidance and select the guidance notes for the licence you are applying for.

 - licence application